 Baracoa sits on a sparkling horseshoe-shaped bay facing the Atlantic Ocean on Cuba’s eastern tip, in the province of Guantanamo about 564 miles (872 km) east of Havana.

-Baracoa was visited by Christopher Columbus on the first of his four voyages to the Americas on November 27, 1492.
 This town is what Columbus was looking at when he declared the area to be the most beautiful place ever seen by human eyes.

-Baracoa was officially founded on August 15, 1511, eight years before Havana, by Spanish conquistador, Diego Velazquez de Cuellar, who became the first Governor of Cuba and made Baracoa the capital of the country, hence the town’s moniker of “Cuba’s First City.”
+He became the first Governor of Cuba and made Baracoa the capital of the country, hence the town’s moniker of “Cuba’s First City.”

 The original inhabitants of Cuba were the Taino Indians most of who were decimated shortly after the arrival of the Spaniards.
-The Taino had no resistance to the diseases the Spaniards brought with them to the island, thus they perished.

 They did not go quietly, however.
 They organized against the Spaniards and fought back valiantly but were overpowered.
-Their leaders, Chief Hatuey and Queen Anacaona were both executed by the Spaniards.

 There is a small museum set in a series of caves in hills outside of Baracoa which describes the lives and culture of the Taino before the Spanish colonization.
-It is a bit of a walk to the museum but the views of the bay from the hills are rewarding.

-The Spaniards landed in Baracoa and made it the capital of Cuba largely because it was the closest spot to Spain.
 What they didn’t count on was the fact that Baracoa was surrounded by a very high mountain range, the Sierra del Purial, on one side and the Atlantic Ocean on the other.
 This made the town quite remote and isolated.

-Over time the Spaniards abandoned Baracoa in favor of more easily accessible areas leaving behind fortifications, many which can still be seen today.
+Over time the Spaniards abandoned Baracoa in favor of more easily accessible areas leaving behind fortifications, many of which can still be seen today.

 Over the centuries, the only way to visit Baracoa was by sea.
 In 1960 a 75-mile (120 KM) road was built from Santiago de Cuba connecting Baracoa to the rest of Cuba for the first time in its history.